 For one, you’ll be able to pinpoint exactly what’s working and what’s not.
 Rather than trusting your gut on which email templates or call scripts are working best, you can open your CRM and find the exact results.

-Secondly, it helps everyone do their job more smoothly, whether it’s sales people who get clear guidance each step of the way, or managers who get 1-click reports on how sales are progressing or alerts on hot leads.
+Secondly, it helps everyone do their job more smoothly, whether it’s salespeople who get clear guidance each step of the way, or managers who get one-click reports on how sales are progressing or alerts on hot leads.